GNINNUR/espa-cloud-masking/not-validated-prototype-l8_cfmask/README.md

 cd espa-cloud-masking
 git checkout l8_cfmask-version_<version>
 ```
-* Build and install the software from the application specific folder
+* Build and install the application specific software
 ```
-cd not-validated-prototype-l8_cfmask
-make
+make all-l8
-make install
+make install-l8
 ```

 ## Usage
+See `cloud_masking.py --help` for command line details.<br>
+See `cloud_masking.py --xml <xml_file> --help` for command line details specific to the L8 application.
+When the XML file specified is for an L8 scene.<br>
-See `l8cfmask --help` for command line details.
+See `l8cfmask --help` for command line details when the above wrapper script is not called.

 ### Environment Variables
 * ESUN - Points to the EarthSunDistance.txt file which is included with the source and installed into $PREFIX/static_data